bahrus/carbon-copy/README.md

 # \<carbon-copy\>

+**NB:** These components work best in a [futuristic](https://github.com/bahrus/templ-mount) HTML-friendly world.
+In the meantime, they may work best with the help of [one](https://www.npmjs.com/package/html-include-element) [of](https://www.webcomponents.org/element/@github/include-fragment-element) [these](https://www.npmjs.com/package/@vanillawc/wc-include).

 Copy a template inside a DOM node.

-**NB:** These components work best in a HTML-friendly world.

 ## b-c-c